owncloud-archive/documentation/admin_manual/configuration/server/security/ransomeware-protection.rst

 Limitations
 ~~~~~~~~~~~

 - Ransomware Protection works with master-key based storage encryption.
 With credential-based storage encryption, only Ransomware Prevention (Blocking) works.
 - Rollback is not based on snapshots:

   * The `trash bin retention policy`_ may delete files, making them unrecoverable.
 To avoid this, set ``trashbin\_retention\_obligation`` to ``disabled``, or choose a conservative policy for trash bin retention.
 However, please be aware that this may increase storage requirements.
   * Trash bin items may be deleted by the user making them unrecoverable by Ransomware Protection => Users need to know this.
   * Versions have `a built-in "thin-out" policy`_ which makes it possible that required file versions are unrecoverable by Ransomware Protection.
 To help avoid this, set ``versions\_retention\_obligation`` to ``disabled`` or choose a conservative policy for version retention.
 Please be aware that this might increase your storage needs.
   * A specific version of a file that is needed for rollback might have been manually restored, making this version potentially unrecoverable by Ransomware Protection.
 Currently, after restoration the restored version `is not a version anymore`, e.g., the version is not present in versioning.

 - Contents in secondary storages, such as *Windows network drives*, *Dropbox*, and *Google Drive*, are unrecoverable by Ransomware Protection, because they do not have versioning or trash bin enabled in ownCloud.
+- Rolling files forward is not *currently* supported or tested.
+Therefore it is vital to:

+  * Carefully decide the point in time to rollback to.
+  * To have proper backups to be able to conduct the rollback again, if necessary.

 ..
 Links